iCAS-Lab/edge-computing-class/assignments/assignment-1/README.md

 4. Run the Jupyter notebook to train the LeNet-5 model on the MNIST Handwritten Digit dataset.

-5. Save your trained model as an `*.h5` file.
+5. Save your trained model as an `*.keras` file.
 This file contains the saved weights and activations for your trained model.
 This file allows you to use your trained model without re-training it each time.

 6. At the end of the notebook, you will see the `Test Accuracy` and `Latency` sections.
 Record/save these two metrics for analysis later.